-The carrying amount of the District's cash in bank was \$206,877, and the bank balance was \$207,784 for the year ended June 30, 2019.
-The bank balance was insured by federal depository insurance up to \$250,000 which covered the full bank balance on June 30, 2019.
+The carrying amount of the District's cash in bank was \$274,801, and the bank balance was \$282,945 for the year ended June 30, 2022. \$250,000 of the bank balance was insured by federal depository insurance, and the remaining \$32,945 was subject to custodial credit risk.
+Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
+The remaining balance of \$32,945 was uninsured and collateralized with securities held by the pledging bank's agent not in the District's name.